 - Apply a thick layer of protective ointment to the diaper area.
 Examples include petroleum jelly, bag balm, or zinc oxide ointment.

 - Expose the baby’s skin to the air as much as possible.
 Keep the baby diaper free when possible.

 - Do not use talcum or cornstarch powders.

-Severe infections may require oral antibiotics.
+Severe infections may need oral antibiotics.

-- Change your baby’s diaper frequently.
+- Change the baby’s diaper often.

 - Dry the diaper area well after changing.
 Let the area air out.